Jadeddor/jade-portfolio/README.md

-# jade dorsainvil — portfolio
+# My portfolio 🌱

-Personal portfolio and blog built with React.
-Live at [jade-portfolio](https://jade-portfolio-zeta.vercel.app/)
+Want to see my visual work?
+Check it right here -> Live at [jade-portfolio](https://jade-portfolio-zeta.vercel.app/)

 ---